Seaworthiness: a central issue in your offshore maritime case

 The legal consequences of unseaworthiness

 Unseaworthiness claims involve a complex and specialized area of the law, which few attorneys master.
-The Houston maritime lawyers at VB Attorneys have extensive experience dealing with maritime claims and a proven record of success.
-Call us today at 877-724-7800 to schedule a free, confidential case review, and to request a FREE copy of our book, The Insider’s Guide to Winning Your Offshore Injury Case.
+Our Houston-based maritime lawyers have extensive experience dealing with maritime claims and a proven record of success.
+Call us today at 877-724-7800 to schedule a free, confidential case review.